BrianRono7/Phase_2_Project/README.md

 The goal is to join the movie business through creation of films.The project therefore entails an analysis of the current films that are doing well at the box office with an aim of assisting the head of the company's new movie studio decide the type of films to create.

-### KEY BUSINESS QUESTIONS
+### Key business questions

-1 Which are the most frequently watched genres?
+1 Which are the most frequently watched films?

 2 Which films have the highest gross returns?

 3 What factors have an impact on the frequency of film watching and the gross returns?

 ## DATA UNDERSTANDING AND ANALYSIS